kushmahendra/E-commerce-Shop-Website/README.md

 - Register or log in as a user.
 - Browse products by categories or search.
 - Add products to the shopping cart and proceed to checkout.
-- Make secure payments using Razorpay.
+- Make secure payments using Razorpay or cash on delivery.
 - Track orders and view order history.
 - Admin can manage products, orders, and users from the dashboard.